boschglobal/embedded-linux/docs/about/faq.md

 Please refer to the [Venue page](../venue.md#parking) for parking information.

-## Meeting rooms for talks aand presentations, equipment:
+## Meeting rooms for talks and presentations, equipment:

 For all rooms we provide a cinema layout.
 - Room/Sizi 2: 30 seats